corespring/qti-corespring-converter/README.md

 ### qti-corespring-converter

 `qti-corespring-converter` is a Scala library that translates QTI into CoreSpring's item format.
+This project is currently in a WIP state.

 #### Usage

-   sbt transform qti.zip -o json.zip
+    sbt "run -i qti.zip -o json.zip"